chinmaywali/leetcode-solutions/README.md

 # leetcode-solutions

-## These Solutions for the leetcode questions
+## These  are the solutions for the leetcode questions
 ### some of these maynot be optimal , but you can understand the logic and implement it in required languages..